-Back in 2008, the federal government announced the creation of a Tax-Free Savings Account (TFSA).
-The option is meant to encourage Canadians to save with funds that remain accessible, and to generate tax-free income.
-Therefore, making a TFSA contribution for as much and as often as possible is the best way to pay less tax on your income gains.
-Moreover, it’s important to know the TFSA contribution limit by year to 2019 to help you maximize your tax-free income.
+In 2009, the federal government created the Tax-Free Savings Account or TFSA.
+It was designed to encourage Canadians to save and invest with funds that remain accessible and tax-free.
+As a result, making a TFSA contribution for as much and as often as possible is the best way to pay less tax on your income gains.
+And to make sure you maximize your account, it’s important to know the TFSA contribution limits each year.

 How does the TFSA work?

 A TFSA works like any savings account in that you can contribute whatever money you want, up to a government-set limit.
 This limit can (and often does) change year over year.
 In addition, you can withdraw from it whenever you want, without penalty.
 While in the account, the money accrues interest.